 Our property is remote and rustic, but the views are amazing!
 We are completely off-grid.
 We have no electricity or running water but instead have a fresh water well on the property.
 You will wake up to monkeys howling in the morning and fall asleep to the sounds of the waves.
 The wildlife viewing is second to none!

 Until we rebuild, we currently have one 3-4 person tent with a cushion to offer our Workawayers.
+It is private and we will not have two different workawayers in the same tent but please feel free to bring your own tent also.
+We also have on the property a temporary outdoor shower and compostable toilet.
+Workawayers have full use of the outdoor kitchen, property and beach.
 We enjoy our off-grid living and hope that you will too

 This off-grid living is purposeful because of our proximity to the nesting turtles.
 Artificial light confuses the turtles and impedes their nesting rituals.
 Without any artificial light also allows for maximum star gazing potential.
 There are also no cars, stores, bars, or restaurants on the island just beautiful rainforest and beach.